Blues vs Blue Jackets Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 01)

 CBJ x @CamAtkinson1389 pic.twitter.com/Hk6Dd5b1oj

-Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every facet between the Blues and Blue Jackets and using recursive machine learning and cutting-edge AI to boil down the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over millions of data from every past game between the Blues and Blue Jackets and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most watching on the linear correlation of weight emotional bettors often put on St. Louis’s strength factors between a Blues team going up against a possibly deflated Blue Jackets team.
-It appears the true game analytics appear to reflect a strong lean against one Vegas line in particular.
+Interestingly enough, the data has been most keyed in on the growing emphasis emotional bettors regularly put on coaching factors between a Blues team going up against a possibly deflated Blue Jackets team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line specifically.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.